-Students may contact the Director of Student Support Services for assistance in further developing their academic skills.
+Students may contact the Academic Assistance Coordinator for assistance in further developing their academic skills.
 This includes such areas as study skills, note-taking skills, time management, test-taking skills, and other skills that help students succeed academically.
 Computer programs that help improve reading, writing, and math are available at minimal cost.
 Study skills videos are available.
-The director will help a student engage an individual tutor, but payment is the responsibility of the student.
+The Coordinator will help a student engage an individual tutor, but payment is the responsibility of the student.

-The Office of Academic Assistance also administers the CLEP, DANTES, and MAT, and proctors tests for correspondence courses.
+The Office of Academic Assistance also administers the CLEP, DANTES, and MAT and proctors tests for correspondence courses.
 For general information, fees, or to schedule an appointment, call (479) 524-7471.